taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - How To Become A Hacker by Eric S. Raymond
 - Homesteading the Noosphere by Eric S. Raymond
 - The Magic Cauldron by Eric S. Raymond

+Tech Leader

+- The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change by Camille Fournier
+-  A Elegant Puzzle: System of Engineering Management by Will Larson
+-  Accelerate: Building and Scaling High-Performance Technology Organizations by Nicole Forsgern

 For Interview